“The peace in peaceful parenting comes from you and your ability to regulate your own emotions,” says Dr. Laura Markham.

 It’s especially effective the earlier you start and in fact, responsive relationships help babies grow into securely attached toddlers that want to cooperate with their parents rather than defy them.

-In other words, peaceful parenting for toddlers usually translates to a parent-child relationship where you both enjoy each other’s company.
+In other words, peaceful parenting for toddlers usually translates to a parent-child relationship where you actually enjoy each other’s company.

-In fact, based on personal experience, learning how to teach discipline to a 3-year-old required (and keeps on requiring) a strong connection between the two of us – the hallmark of peaceful parenting.
+In fact, based on personal experience, teaching a 3-year-old the fine art of self-discipline required (and keeps on requiring) a strong connection between the two of us – the hallmark of peaceful parenting.

-But what about those times when he doesn’t?
-How to make a child behave?
+But what about those times when he just doesn’t want to cooperate?
+Or you don’t have time to wait for a consensus?

 Well, those are usually the times when we haven’t been as connected as usual and he was rebelling against the distance.